AI in Education Summit

 General Information

-The AI in K-12 Education Summit is a two-day professional development event hosted by the University of South Florida College of Education.
-It brings together educators, administrators, and AI experts to explore practical applications of artificial intelligence in K-12 teaching and learning environments.
+The AI in Education Summit is a two-day professional development event hosted by the University of South Florida College of Education.
+It brings together educators, administrators, and AI experts to explore practical applications of artificial intelligence in teaching and learning environments.

 The summit will be held on June 9–10, 2026 at the Judy Genshaft Honors College, located at 12260 USF Genshaft Dr, Tampa, FL 33620.
 The event runs from 8:00 AM to 4:00 PM both days.